Dealing with cyberbullying

 Key advice to share with staff to help protect them from cyberbullying

 - Keep all passwords and login details secret from pupils, friends, family and colleagues and make sure you understand how to secure any websites or social networking services.

 - All members of staff are strongly recommended not to add or friend pupils (past or present) or their parents/carers on any personal social networking accounts.
-Discuss any issues or exceptions with this (for example any pre-existing relationships) with the school online safety Coordinator or your Line Manager.
+Discuss any issues or exceptions with this (for example any pre-existing relationships) with the DSL or the headteacher/manager.

 - Keep all personal information (phone numbers, email addresses, locations) private.

 - Do not use your own personal devices or personal social networking profiles to contact pupils or parents/carers.
 Communication with pupils/families and colleagues should always be professional and be transparent and open to scrutiny and should therefore take place via official school communication channels or using official school equipment.